 This is a huge area in which existing knowledge management strategies fall short, according to Deloitte’s 2020/2021 Human Capital Trends survey.

 Over half (55%) of respondents still defined knowledge management as “the simple documenting and disseminating of knowledge”.
 Only 36% link knowledge with action to drive value, with just 41% seeing knowledge creation as essential to developing new products, services, or solutions.

 Organisations with ahead-of-the-curve knowledge management strategies see knowledge creation as essential to company growth – and the actions employees need to take to achieve it.

-Use your intranet to encourage knowledge sharing and collaboration among employees.
+Use your intranet CMS to encourage knowledge sharing and collaboration among employees.
 Social intranet features like open forums increase employee engagement and encourage sharing and discussion of best practices.
 As a result, your organisation generates up-to-the-minute knowledge that’s useful for driving strategy.

 Content creation is another powerful knowledge generation tool.
 Regular articles from across the business break down knowledge silos and empower employees to use expertise from other teams to innovate in their own spheres.

 Look for an intranet which offers an easy-to-use content management system (intranet CMS) so you can create insightful content whenever you need to.
 Two-way publication, commenting and social sharing features are also essential in facilitating knowledge creation across the business.